-- There are 26 colleges and universities with psychology degree programs in New Jersey.
+- There are 26 not-for-profit colleges and universities with psychology degree programs in New Jersey.1

-- 18 schools provide a master’s or advanced degree in psychology.
+- 19 schools offer a master’s or advanced degree in psychology.1

 Keep reading to learn more about several of the popular undergraduate and graduate psychology programs offered at some of New Jersey’s top universities.

 Schools in New Jersey with Psychology Programs

 Rutgers University offers two undergraduate degrees in psychology: the major in psychology and the honors major in psychology.
 Psychology majors will complete a combination of general college and psychology coursework with the psychology major requiring the successful completion of 38 credits in such areas as clinical psychology, cognitive psychology, neuroscience, and behavioral psychology.
 The honors psychology program accepts students with an exceptional academic track record.
 Honors psychology majors must complete 45 psychology credits and have the opportunity to create their own educational plan and to assist faculty with research.
 All honors psychology students undertake an extended research project and have the opportunity to present research findings at local and national conferences.
 Eligible psychology majors may want to apply for membership to Psi Chi, the national honor society for psychology students.